GizmoBal/sync-chapter-I-frame/README.md

 ## Features

 The script generates a new xml/txt chapter file with all the timecodes updated.
-It prints on stdout the number of frames by which each chapter has been shifted and if the corresponding new frame is a I-frame or a P-frame.
+It prints on stdout the number of frames by which each chapter has been shifted and whether the corresponding new frame is a I-frame or a P-frame.